gpuskaric/robotsquidward.github.io/_posts/2017-08-29-walkysprite.md

 share: false
 ---

-Me, as a sprite, walking.
+Inspired by the fun I've been having playing Earthbound in the last few weeks, I decided to immortalize my likeness in these little pixels.
+So here's me, as a sprite, walking.
 Try the arrow keys! 😊

 <html lang="en">
 <head>